-The Board is responsible for the Company's investment strategy and performance, although the management of the Company's investment portfolio is delegated to the Investment Manager through the investment management agreement, as referred to in the Directors' Report.
+The Board is responsible for the Company's investment strategy and performance, although the management of the Company's investment portfolio is delegated to the Investment Manager through the

+Investment Management Agreement, as referred to in the Directors' Report.

-The performance graph on page II also shows the performance of the NAV and Total Return of the Company.
+The performance graph on page 16 also shows the performance of the NAV and Total Return of the Company.
+Further details of the Company's performance are shown in the graphs on page 16 and 17 in the Business Review.